VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 This results in lower development and maintenance costs in the longer-term.

-## Facilitates Building Task-based UIs
+## Facilitates building task-based UIs

 When you implement the CQRS pattern, you use commands (often from the UI), to initiate operations in the domain.
 These commands are typically